Raid on La Goulette (1609): Battle

+Being informed that the garrison of La Goulette failed to interrupt the raid, Uthman Dey mobilized 20,000 soldiers of infantry and cavalry in Tunis and rushed to the port.
+However, Fajardo ordered the shops to bombard the Tunisian reinforcements when they arrived, stopping their advance and routing them with over 500 dead.
+By this point, Fajardo was effectively left in control of the field, finishing the battle with only 20 Spanish killed in the raid.
+After the action, he found out eleven of the burnt ships had carried orders to sack the Spanish coasts, while nine others had been meant to head for the Ottoman Levant.
+Uthman sent then a parley, claiming that the ships were only there to defend Tunisia from French pirates, and offered to supply the Spanish.
+Fajardo declined, but decided to stay due to unfavorable weather.

 Next morning, a new African ship arrived to La Goulette ignoring the recent events.
 Warned about the Christians by the fortress' artillery, its crew ran it aground and attempted to escape by land.
-Fajardo captured several of them and took the ship, in which the found much booty and 40 French prisoners.
-Another pirate ship was abandoned and scuttled in the channel when its crew realized the situation, with the Spanish seizing its cargo again.
-Not wanting to risk himself to a turnaround of the situation, Fajardo sent an embassy to negotiate with Tunis the ransom of the prisoners, for which he obtained 2,000 gold sequins.
-On August 4, the Spanish fleet finally left Tunis.
+Fajardo captured several of them and took the ship, in which the found a cargo of weapons and 40 French prisoners.
+Another pirate ship was abandoned and scuttled in the channel when its crew realized the situation, with the Spanish seizing it and finding it loaded of booty.
+Eventually, with the arrival of better winds, and not wanting to risk himself to a turnaround of the situation, Fajardo sent an embassy to aquiesce with Tunis the ransom of the prisoners, for which he obtained 2,000 gold sequins.
+On August 4, the Spanish fleet finally left Tunisia.